Nikolasel/EAuthenticator/README.md

 **The basic idea of two-factor authentication is the use of different devices for your password and TOTP pin.
 Using this software on the same device as your login reduces the security level.
 Nevertheless, the use of this software on the same device is safer than completely waiving no two-factor authentication.**

 ## How to USE

+The following should help you to use EAuthenticator.

 ### Standard view
 The following picture shows the standard functionalities of the application: